alexteghipco/brainSurfer/README.md

 - some options in the menu are not ready yet

-There will be a GUI for creating 2D/3D colormaps but it's not ready yet (use the scripts on their own).
 Cluster correction is not supported yet.
 Statistical analysis is not yet supported. volume viewer is not yet supported.

 # Full list of features
 *Support for native space*